DataAnalysisHub/online-retail-sales-analysis/README.md

 ## License
 This project is licensed under the Apache License 2.0.
-See LICENSE.md for more details.
+See [LICENSE](LICENSE) for more details.

 ## Acknowledgments